Annebella Pollen is an academic working across a range of interests in material and visual culture.

 Annebella is a registered PhD supervisor and examiner, currently co-supervising two AHRC-funded students.
 She welcomes applications from prospective candidates with interests in popular image culture, histories of photography, the material culture of everyday life and practices of resistance in art, design and dress.

-She is External Examiner for Design History in the Faculty of Arts, Design and Social Science, Northumbria University, 2014-15.
+She was External Examiner for Design History in the Faculty of Arts, Design and Social Science, Northumbria University, 2014-15.